Last updated: April 20, 2023

 - Right of Access.
 This includes your right to access the personal information we gather about you, and your right to obtain information about the sharing, storage, security and processing of that information.

 - Right to Correction.
-This is your right to request correction of your personal information.
+You have the right to request correction of your personal information.

-- Right to Erasure.
-This is your right to request, subject to certain limitations under applicable law, that your personal information be erased from our possession (also known as the “Right to be forgotten”).
-However, if applicable law requires us to comply with your request to delete your information, fulfillment of your request may prevent you from using Basecamp services and may result in closing your account.
+- Right to Erasure / “To Be Forgotten”.
+This is your right to request, subject to certain limitations under applicable law, that your personal information be erased from our possession and, by extension, from all of our service providers.
+Fulfillment of some data deletion requests may prevent you from using 37signals services because our applications may then no longer work.
+In such cases, a data deletion request may result in closing your account.

 - Right to Complain.
 You have the right to make a complaint regarding our handling of your personal information with the appropriate supervisory authority.

 - Right to Restrict Processing.
 This is your right to request restriction of how and why your personal information is used or processed, including opting out of sale of your personal information.
 (Again: we never have and never will sell your personal data.)

 - Right to Object.
 You have the right, in certain situations, to object to how or why your personal information is processed.